pauldruce/RFL/README.md

    cmake -B ./build .
    ```

 3. Build the project.
-This can be done by manually calling `make` or it's equivalent in the `build` directory.
-Or CMake has a handy command which is platform independent:
+This can be done by manually calling `make` or its equivalent in the `build` directory.
+Or CMake has a handy command which is platform-independent:
    ```bash
    cmake --build . --target all
    ```
    This build process can be multi-threaded with the CMake command by adding `-j #threads` to the above command.
-For instance
+For instance,
    ```bash
    cmake --build . --target all -j 4
    ```
    will run the build process on 4 threads, and should be a fair bit quicker. :)
 4. Run CTest to check everything works correctly.
 This is done simply by calling `ctest` from the build directory.
 Like the `cmake --build` command above,
-   the tests can be ran on multiple threads with the `-j` command.
+   the tests can be run on multiple threads with the `-j` command.
 For instance, to run the tests on 4 threads, just type:
    ```bash
    ctest -j 4
    ```